-Note.
-All of the data entered into the Microsoft Excel spreadsheet should be in metric units.
+Model data is entered in the spreadsheet in "convenient" SI or US units.
 The required units are indicated in the various sections of the spreadsheet and should be adhered to for the correct modelling of the interaction analysis.
-When the model is built, all input will be converted to SI units of N, m, kg, C and s.
+When the model is built from the data in the spreadsheet, all input is converted to consistent SI units of N,m,kg,s and C, or as consistent US units of kip,ft,kslug,s,F, if specified.